andrewrutter/creativeclarity-copy-01/src/pages/about.md

 Founded in 2008, the company has 15 full time employees working both in the US and India.
 We employ a unique service delivery model we like to refer to as “Anyshore” which combines local project management, architecture and leadership with a team of geographically dispersed IT professionals.

 Remote implementation is managed through small development pods which operate within proven guardrails for quality and communication.
 This model allows additional developers to be engaged from a rich pool of talent at short notice and has been instrumental in the ability for Creative Clarity to meet the needs of a variety of different customers including Accenture and IHG.

+Learn more about the wide range of[ tools and technologies](/capabilities) we use to bring solutions to life for our clients.
+Ready to dig deeper?
+Please [contact us](/contact) to setup a call.